kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The anterior borders of both trapezius muscles and occipital bone and posterior midline of the neck - F
 	E. Both bellies of the digastric muscle and the inferior border of the mandible - F

-#### Answer: C. The posterior border of the sternocleidomastoid muscle and clavicle and anterior border of the trapezius muscle - ?
+#### Answer: C. The posterior border of the sternocleidomastoid muscle and clavicle and anterior border of the trapezius muscle - TRUE
+- The posterior triangle is bounded, in front by the sternocleidomastoid and behind by the anterior margin of trapezius; its base is formed by the middle third of the clavicle and its apex by the occipital bone.
+The space is crossed, about 2.5cm above the clavicle, by the inferior belly of omohyoid, which divides it into two triangles: upper or occipital and lower or subclavian.

 ### Q1.95
 The _phrenic nerve_ supplies the thoracoabdominal diaphragm.
 Which of the following statements about the phrenic nerve is true?

-	A. It has a root value of C2, C3 - F
+	A. It has a root value of C2, C3
-	B. It is a pure motor nerve - F
+	B. It is a pure motor nerve
-	C. It runs obliquely across the front of the sternocleidomastoid muscle - F
+	C. It runs obliquely across the front of the sternocleidomastoid muscle
 	D. It descends almost vertically behind the root of the lung
-	E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax - F
+	E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax

-#### Answer: D. It descends almost vertically behind the root of the lung - ?
+#### Answer: D. It descends almost vertically behind the root of the lung - *FALSE* = E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax - TRUE
+- The phrenic nerve contains motor and sensory fibres in the proportion of about two to one.
+It arises chiefly from the fourth cervical nerve, but receives a branch from the third and another from the fifth (the fibres from the fifth occasionally come through the nerve to the subclavius).
+It descends to the root of the neck, running obliquely across the front of scalenus anterior, and beneath sternocleidomastoid, the inferior belly of the omohyoid, and the transverse cervical and transverse scapular vessels.
+It next passes in front of the first part of the subclavian artery, between it and the subclavian vein, and, as it enters the thorax, it crosses the internal mammary artery near its origin.
+Within the thorax, it descends almost vertically in front of the root of the lung and then between the pericardium and the mediastinal pleura, to the diaphragm, where it divides into branches that pierce that muscle and are distributed to its under-surface.
+In the thorax, it is accompanied by the pericardiacophrenic branch of the internal mammary artery.

 ### Q1.96
 Iatrogenic injury to the _thoracodorsal nerve_ at the time of excision of a lump in the scapular region will affect: